Razen04/Basic-To-Do-Website/README.md

 3. Make your changes and commit them: git commit -m 'Add new feature'.
 4. Push to your branch: git push origin feature-name.
 5. Create a pull request with a detailed description of your changes.

+##Planned to do

+- [ ] Filter and Sorting: Implement options to filter and sort tasks based on criteria such as due date, priority, or completion status.
+- [ ] Task Categories or Labels: Enable users to categorize tasks into different labels or categories for better organization.
+- [ ] Subtasks: Allow users to create subtasks within a main task to break it down into smaller, manageable steps.
+- [ ] Task Reminders: Implement reminders or notifications for tasks with due dates.
+- [ ] Task Notes: Provide a space for users to add detailed notes or comments for each task.
+- [ ] User Authentication: Add user accounts and authentication for secure task management.
+- [ ] Sharing and Collaboration: Enable users to share tasks or task lists with others and collaborate on projects.
+- [ ] Recurring Tasks: Allow users to set tasks to repeat daily, weekly, monthly, etc.
+- [ ] Tags or Labels: Implement a tagging system to categorize and search for tasks.
+- [ ] Dark Mode: Include a dark mode for users who prefer a different theme.
+- [ ] Priority Levels: Expand the number of priority levels for better task prioritization.
+- [ ] Archiving Completed Tasks: Allow users to archive or hide completed tasks to declutter the task list.
+- [ ] Search Functionality: Add a search bar to quickly find tasks based on keywords.
+- [ ] Task Sharing and Public Lists: Allow users to share specific task lists or tasks publicly or with specific people.
+- [ ] Data Backup: Provide options for data backup and recovery in case of accidental deletion or data loss.
+- [ ] Customizable Themes: Let users choose from a variety of themes and styles.